jpolete/springboard/components/02-modules/toggle/README.md

 Toggle Switch

-Converts a pair or yes/no radio buttons into a toggle switch by wrapping them in a `div.j-toggle`.
+Converts a checkbox input into a toggle switch—purely visual, CSS-only change.
 Set the color of the toggle switch with `$toggle-color` sass variable in _global.scss.

-IMPORTANT: The yes/positive radio button *must* come first in source order.